EmanKhatr/EmanKhatr/README.md

 🎯 I'm a **Junior Front-End Engineer** passionate about building responsive and modern web applications.

-💡 Currently learning advanced **JavaScript**, **TypeScript**, **React**.
+💡 Currently learning advanced **JavaScript**, **node.js**, **React**.

-🌍 Based in Egypt 🇪🇬, and I'm always curious to learn more about new web technologies and cybersecurity!
+🌍 Based in Egypt 🇪🇬, and I'm always curious to learn more about new web technologies and ps!

 🏫 University: Faculty of Computers & Ai Banha University.

-🎯 Goal:  Goal: Become a professional software engineer and Problem solving specialist.
+🎯 Goal:Become a professional software engineer and Problem solving specialist.

 💻 Hobbies: Programming – Reading – Learning Technology.

-🧠 Skills: Self-learning – Analytical Thinking .
+🧠 Skills: Self-learning – Analytical Thinking.

 ---